maliknyc/karmagambler.github.io/content/posts/test-post.md

 1. **Level 1: Names & Labels**
 - Just words that help us function day-to-day, but don't reflect any deeper reality on their own.
 Useful shorthand that help us **identify** things, but are inherently arbitrary themselves.
 An example would be: "I think we should name our child Rose."
 2. **Level 2: Practical Models & Methods**
-- These are frameworks we build (like economic models and pragmatic ethical rules) that help us analyze and predict things.
+- These are frameworks we build that help us analyze and predict things.
+This includes economic models, pragmatic ethical rules/laws, and provisional probabilities.
 They're more structured than mere labels, but they're still simplified interpretations of reality.
 An example would be the statement, "stealing is bad."
 3. **Level 3: Reasoned and Principled Understanding**
 - Here, we rely on strong conceptual tools like mathematics, formal logic, direct observation, or deeper ethical reasoning to get at a truer picture.
 Accuracy and coherence is important, but we'll still operate within the humean realm of perception.
 An example would be the statement, "Upon weighing them on a scale, we can conclude that this watermelon weighs more than this apple."
 4. **Level 4: Attempts to Describe the Ultimate Reality**